-- The student shows reasonable comprehension of the course material and has an average mastery of the content which would indicate the student is capable of progressing to other coursework. - The student consistently earns average scores in tests, homework, projects, and class participation. - Work is consistently submitted on time and adequately meets expectations of form and format. - The student consistently displays average skills, ability, and performance in his/her development of required hand and/or motor skills.

-• The student complies with school attendance requirements.
+Grade D - Less than Acceptable - The student demonstrates minimally acceptable comprehension of the course material and the competence demonstrated is insufficient to indicate the student is capable of progressing to other coursework. - Work is of inconsistent quality, often fails to meet expected form and format and is frequently late. - The student consistently displays below average skills, ability, and performance in their development of required hand and/or motor skills. - The student complies with school attendance requirements.